tedorellana/learning/SAA-C03.md

 ## Amazon FSx for Lustre ##
 Is a fully managed file system that is designed for high-performance workloads, such as gaming applications.
 It provides a high-performance, scalable, and fully managed file system that is optimized for Lustre clients, and it is fully integrated with Amazon EC2.
 It is the only option that meets the requirements of being fully managed and able to support Lustre clients.

+## AWS Glue ##
+Is a serverless data integration service that makes it easy for analytics users to discover, prepare, move, and integrate data from multiple sources.
+You can use it for analytics, machine learning, and application development.
+It also includes additional productivity and data ops tooling for authoring, running jobs, and implementing business workflows.

+## The Object Lock legal hold operation ##
+Enables you to place a legal hold on an object version.
+Like setting a retention period, a legal hold prevents an object version from being overwritten or deleted.
+However, a legal hold doesn't have an associated retention period and remains in effect until removed

+## Using AWS Web Application Firewall (WAF) ##
+Has several benefits.
+Additional protection against web attacks using criteria that you specify.
+You can define criteria using characteristics of web requests such as the following:
+Presence of SQL code that is likely to be malicious (known as SQL injection).
+Presence of a script that is likely to be malicious (known as cross-site scripting).

+## AWS Firewall Manager ##
+Simplifies your administration and maintenance tasks across multiple accounts and resources for a variety of protections.

+## SSL termination ##
+Refers to the process of decrypting encrypted traffic before passing it along to a web server.

+## A target tracking policy ##
+Allows the Auto Scaling group to automatically adjust the number of EC2 instances in the group based on a target value for a metric.
+In this case, the target value for the CPU utilization metric could be set to 40% to maintain the desired performance of the application.
+The Auto Scaling group would then automatically scale the number of instances up or down as needed to maintain the target value for the metric.

+## Origin access identity ##
+Is a special CloudFront user that you can associate with Amazon S3 origins, so that you can secure all or just some of your Amazon S3 content.

+## Amazon RDS Custom for Oracle ##
+Has access to the underlying OS and it provides less operational overhead.

+## WS Database Migration Service (AWS DMS) ##
+Is a managed migration and replication service that helps move your database and analytics workloads to AWS quickly, securely, and with minimal downtime and zero data loss.

+## Amazon MQ ##
+Is a managed message broker service for Apache ActiveMQ and RabbitMQ that streamlines setup, operation, and management of message brokers on AWS.

+## EC2 Instance Savings plan ##
+Saves up to 72%.
+EC2 Savings Plans support EC2 only.
+Not applied to Fargate or Lambda.

+## Compute Savings Plans ##
+Cmpute Savings Plans provide the most flexibility and help to reduce your costs by up to 66%.
+These plans automatically apply to EC2 instance usage regardless of instance family, size, AZ, region, OS or tenancy, and also apply to Fargate and Lambda usage."
+EC2 instance Savings Plans are not applied to Fargate or Lambda